reagent-project/reagent-cookbook/recipes/bootstrap-datepicker/README.md

 *Steps*

 1. Create a new project
-2. Add necessary itmes to `resources/public/index.html`
+2. Add necessary items to `resources/public/index.html`
 3. Add text input to `home-render`
 4. Convert javascript to clojurescript and put inside a *did-mount* function called `home-did-mount`
 5. Use `home-render` and `home-did-mount` to create a reagent component called `home`